One question I get asked more than daily is the following “When should I move my baby from one, to two and three meals a day”.

 Once you find your baby is happy with their single meal each day, they are swallowing a fair bit at each mealtime (sometimes this takes a little longer with BLW babies) and really getting to grips eating solids at mealtimes, it might be time to start building in another meal each day.
 Check you’re ready too as a parent, as this is important for yours and their confidence too.

 This might happen one or two weeks after their first solid tastes, or it might be more like 2 months – that’s OK.
 However, ideally, by around 9 months of age baby will be eating 3 meals a day – such as breakfast, lunch and dinner with their usual milk in-between.
 Again, this is just a guide and depends hugely on your baby’s individual circumstances, so don’t worry if you’re not quite there yet.

 Milk often causes a lot of controversy around this time too.

 Initially offer your little one the SAME amount of milk that you did before weaning began and try (if bottle feeding) to get into a bit of a routine around meals and milk feeds.
 It can help to leave a gap after a milk feed of roughly an hour to allow baby to build up an appetite, or try offering solid foods BEFORE a milk feed.
-If you’re formula feeding, responsive feeding is recommended (I’ll be blogging about this soon along with a fab health visitor I’ve been working with) which essentially means responding to your baby’s AND your body’s needs with regards to when they/you need to feed them.
+If you’re formula feeding, responsive feeding is recommended, which essentially means responding to your baby’s AND your body’s needs with regards to when they/you need to feed them.